ryankosta/ryankosta.github.io/docs/projects/cpus.md

 My initial projects mostly use very low level constructs (such as gate level logic) that are great for learning but not as good for actual production code.

+I hope to design another CPU using SpinalHDL utilizing it's features for a more testible CPU with advanced design elements such as out of order execution and branch prediction.
+I'm really interested in designing a CPU with dissagregation in mind.

 ##[R100](https://github.com/ryankosta/r100)
 - Risc-V
 - Verilog